Black History Month 2025: Past, Present and Future – a practical plan for your school

 • Pupils in your own school - their skills, goals and pledges.

-Activity: a “Future Wall” where pupils add a portrait, a role they aspire to and one action they’ll take this year.
+Class activity: a "Future Wall" where each pupil adds a portrait, a role they aspire to and one action they will take this year.
+A pinboard or felt notice board works well here because pupils can update and rearrange their contributions throughout the month.

-• Local history mapping – identify people, streets, plaques or community groups connected to Black history; present findings on an interactive screen.
+• Local history mapping - identify people, streets, plaques or community groups connected to Black history in your area; present findings on an interactive screen.

-• Spoken word and music – short performances in tutor time or assembly; record highlights and show them on a projection screen.
+• Spoken word and music - short performances in tutor time or assembly; record highlights and play them back for the whole school.

-• Reading for pleasure – book tastings featuring Black British authors; peer reviews posted on a class display board.
+• Reading for pleasure - book tastings featuring Black British authors; peer reviews posted to a class display board.

-• Family heritage project – invite families to share recipes, songs or traditions; curate a corridor gallery.
+• Family heritage project - invite families to share recipes, songs or traditions; curate a corridor gallery using pinboards along key routes.

-• Design a stamp or banknote – pupils propose who should be featured and why; persuasive writing plus design.
+• Design a stamp or banknote - pupils propose who should be featured and why; combines persuasive writing with design.

-• Podcast minis – 90-second audio pieces: “One story we should all know”.
+• Podcast minis - 90-second audio pieces recorded and played back in tutor time: "One story we should all know."

 Planning timeline

-• 4–6 weeks before: choose your focus; audit displays and screen access; brief staff and pupil ambassadors.
+• 4 to 6 weeks before: choose your focus theme; audit existing display areas and screen access; brief staff and pupil ambassadors.

-• 2–3 weeks before: gather books, video prompts and local history links; prepare Past–Present–Future display areas.
+• 2 to 3 weeks before: gather books, video prompts and local history links; prepare Past, Present and Future display areas.

-• 1 week before: test media on interactive or projection screens; clean and prep glassboards.
+• 1 week before: test media on interactive or projection screens; prep glassboards and notice boards ready for the first additions.

-• During October: add to displays daily; capture pupil voice; schedule two mini-showcases.
+• During October: add to displays daily; capture pupil voice; schedule two mini-showcases for year groups or the whole school.

-• After October: keep one display live; spin up a monthly “voices and stories” slot in assemblies.
+• After October: keep at least one display panel live; introduce a monthly "voices and stories" slot in assemblies.

 Sample week plan

-Monday Launch assembly – introduce Past–Present–Future Past: timeline starters on a glassboard Set up corridor displays; invite family contributions
+Monday Launch assembly - introduce Past, Present and Future Past: timeline starters on a glassboard Set up corridor displays; invite family contributions

-Tuesday Present: role-model profiles Book tasting + review cards Upload highlights to interactive screen playlist
+Tuesday Present: role-model profiles Book tasting and review cards Pin completed profiles to the notice board gallery

-Wednesday Local history mapping Spoken word workshop Test projection screen for Friday showcase
+Wednesday Local history mapping Spoken word workshop Test projection screen or interactive screen for Friday showcase

 Thursday Future Wall: "Who will shape the next decade?"
 Podcast minis - record 90-second pieces Curate displays; add captions and credits

-Friday Dress rehearsal – readings and films Showcase on interactive/projection screens Reflect: one action we’ll carry beyond October
+Friday Dress rehearsal - readings and films Whole-school showcase on interactive or projection screens Reflect: one action we will carry beyond October

 Published on Updated on